JoshWannaPaas/eight-bar-line/README.md

 Music notation website allowing for custom 8 bars of music to be played with other users.

 ## Installation

+To begin, install all of the node modules.
+I've configured this command to recursively install node modules for both the frontends and backends.

 ```bash
 # Start in the root directory
 cd eight-bar-line